-In 2016, Bhejane Trust extended it’s operations to this area installing nine solar pumps, drilling a second borehole at Deteema Dam and planning to refurbish the viewing hides at various water points.
-Bhejane Trust would like to further expand our assistance to Parks in this spectacular wildlife area.
+In 2016, Bhejane Trust extended it’s operations to this area, by installing nine solar pumps, drilling a second borehole at Deteema Dam and has since refurbished the viewing hide at Big Toms.
+Bhejane Trust generally has the only operating vehicle in Robins so undertakes patrol deployments and reactions, fire fighting, water pump maintenance, roads realignment and maintenance,and various other requests in our assistance to Parks in this spectacular wildlife area.

 a) Game water points – Many of the water points within the Robins area had not been functioning for over 16 years due to lack of resources.
 In 2016 Bhejane Trust installed 9 pumps in the area, replacing the old diesel powered pump system with solar powered pumps, and revitalizing the game water supplies within the Robins area.
 These solar units have been strategically placed throughout the area to help with dispersal of elephants around the park and alleviate pressure by these animals at the more well established game water points.

 b) Mapping – Although several maps have previously been created of Hwange National Park, many of these are not readily accessible and/or do not indicate the type or condition of the road, leading to tourists either getting lost or stuck in the park.
-In 2016, Bhejane Trust created a detailed tourist roads map of Robins Camp indicating road type and seasonal access ( available on this web site)
+In 2016, Bhejane Trust created a detailed tourist roads map of Robins Camp indicating road type and seasonal access (available here)

 a) Maintenance of borehole pumps – Although the newly acquired solar pumps do not require the constant diesel supplies and continual maintenance of the old system, they still require ongoing maintenance to ensure they are pumping at full capacity.
 Bhejane Trust will be devoting time to maintain the pumps as well as assess refurbishment requirements and to fix any damage caused by elephants.